nim-lang/nimble/readme.markdown

 flag to the file ```src/nimble.nim.cfg```.
 After that, you can run ```src/nimble install``` and overwrite the existing installation.

+* ``Error: ambiguous identifier: 'version' --use nimscriptapi.version or system.version``

+Make sure that you are running at least version 0.16.0 of Nim (or the latest nightly).

 ## Repository information